 Liniments are counter-irritating which work by irritating the skin so that the capillaries and superficial vessels are opened, thus allowing more blood flow and warmth/heat to the area.
 This can be great for sore muscles, long-term joint issues and even relief from bug bites.
 Use of liniments is usually after a ride to comfort the horse as he recovers from his work out.

 The above links are all simply product recommendations.
 Please consult your veterinarian for advice on when and how to use any product.
-Please be aware of any drug rule for your level of competition.
+Please be aware of any drug rule for your level of and type of competition.
 Be sure any products used on your horse fit within the drug compliance rules if you are planning on competing with your horse after using any product.

 Just so you know, clicking the above links takes you to the product on either Amazon or Riding Warehouse websites.
 This makes shopping easy and convenient for you.
 We do get a little kick-back from items purchased, giving us resources to bring you more stories, but your price stays the same.
 It’s a win-win!
 Also for local riders you can order items online and request pick-up – during checkout – at the Riding Warehouse store.
 Happy Trails!